sabs21/jpeg-decoder/README.md

 # JPEG Decoder
 Decodes JPEG images that use Baseline Discrete Cosine Transform (DCT).
 Chroma subsampling is supported, although it's only been tested for quarter and half resolution color components.

-Currently a work in progress:
-- Fixing a deep fried effect from color scaling inaccuracy